Sprint Acquires Virgin - Sprint's prepaid brand options continued

 different customers, and while there may be some overlap, it's not

 significant enough to be concerned.
-I personally don't buy
+I personally never

-this, and that operating the brands as they currently exist, and paying
+this, and that operating the brands independently, and paying

 special attention to targeting

-really need to clearly understand what each brand stands for, and how
+Customers really needed to clearly understand what each brand

-that translates into the differences in plans, value, and general
+that translates into the differences in plans, value, and the general

 service experience; otherwise there would be confusion and even

 frustration.
-Even if Sprint attempts to offer different
+Even if Sprint attempted to offer different

 distribution, and advertise each brand in different markets, with the